Reauthorize program and provide $50 million in funding for Fiscal Year 2022.

-The Reclamation Projects Authorization and Adjustment Act of 1992, more commonly referred to as Title XVI (Public Law 102-575), is the only federal program that provides funding specifically for water reuse projects in 17 western states and Hawaii.
+Title XVI of the Reclamation Projects Authorization and Adjustment Act of 1992 (P.L.
+102-575), commonly referred to as Title XVI, is the only federal program that provides funding specifically for water reuse projects in 17 western states and Hawaii.
 Participants can use the funds for planning, design and construction of water reuse projects in partnership with local government entities.